Faen668/CommunityPatch_WorldMap/README.md

 # Description
-A Community based patch for The Witcher 3 which merges several mod edits / additions in `panel_worldmap.redswf`
+This mod is a community based patch for The Witcher 3 which merges several mod edits / additions in `panel_worldmap.redswf`

+Due to the amount of mods editing this file, managing mod to mod conflicts and patch creation would is a nightmare.
+The aim of this mod is to provide a singlular patched file that can be used by anyone taking advantage of one or more of the included mods and thus not have to worry about managing conflicts or picking which mod they want to see in-game.

 # Included Mods
 - [All Quest Objectives On Map](https://www.nexusmods.com/witcher3/mods/943)